-4 this on-the-go decision making was conducive to informing the Program of the challenges and decision criteria were set up on a "reach scale" basis (on the order of miles) to help guide the
+4 this on-the-go decision making was conducive to informing the Program of the challenges and decision criteria were set up on a "reach scale" basis (on the order of miles) to help guide the Program during implementation of the management action and to inform decision makers

 Performance indicators and impact triggers were developed to assist the Program with decision making during and after the management action.
 In addition, decision criteria and actions were established in the event that the triggers were initiated.
-These are detailed in the Revised Final whether to proceed with the action, stop the action, modify the action, or adjust the monitoring associated with the action.
-The performance indicators established for the Pilot Study and the
+These are detailed in the Revised Final associated with the action.
+The performance indicators established for the Pilot Study and the methods for measurement are listed in Table 1.
+A full description of the monitoring plan can be found in TM Appendix A, Pilot Study Monitoring Plan (TFG et al. July 2012b).